HOMEBLOGINQUIRYSEARCH

 rna based drug discovery

-To breakthrough, the medical industry is devoting time and money to cellular biology and developing treatments that effectively shut down genes tied to life-threatening diseases and genetic disorders like MRSA.
+To break through, the medical industry is devoting time and money to cellular biology and developing treatments that effectively shut down genes tied to life-threatening diseases and genetic disorders like MRSA.

-RNA has several important roles in the body.
+RNA has several vital roles in the body.
 It helps to translate the genetic information in DNA into proteins.
 It also helps to regulate gene expression.
 Rna-based drugs can interfere with these essential functions, which may offer a new way to treat diseases like cancer.

 RNA-based drugs are still in the early stages of development, and more research is needed to determine their effectiveness.
 However, they offer a promising new approach to treating disease.